srinidhim3/DataScienceBootcamp/README.md

   * stop when updates become too small. if the difference in loss value between epochs is 0.001. this saves computing power.
   * validation set strategy : divide the dataset into training, validation and test datasets.
 * Initialization : it is the process in which we set the initial values of weights.
+## Gradient Descent ##
+* gradient descent iterates over entire dataset and updates the weights which will become slow for huge datasets. and also we cannot choose higher learning rate because it might create oscillation.
+* Stochastic gradient descent is a method which will update the weights in realtime i.e. inside the epoch. the data is divided into multiple mini batches and for each batch the weights are updated.
+This gives better performance but little bit accuracy is compromised.
+* gradient descent another disadvantage is that it falls prey to local minimum rather than global minimum.
+* momentum : it accounts for the fact that the loss is actually going down.
+* Learning rate schedules :
+  * we start from a high initial learning rate.
+  * at some point we lower the rate to avoid oscillation.
+  * around the end we pick a very small rate to get a precise answer.
+* Advanced learning rate schedules
+  * AdaGrad : adaptive gradient descent.
+  * RMSProp : root mean square propogation.
+  * ADAM : adaptive momemt estimation.